krb5/krb5/doc/admin/pkinit.rst

 PKINIT deployment with the commands::

     openssl genrsa -out cakey.pem 2048
-    openssl req -key cakey.pem -new -x509 -out cacert.pem
+    openssl req -key cakey.pem -new -x509 -out cacert.pem -days 3650

 The second command will ask for the values of several certificate fields.
 These fields can be set to any values.
+You can adjust the expiration time of the CA certificate by changing the number after ``-days``.
+Since the CA certificate must be deployed to client machines each time it changes, it should normally have an expiration time far in the future; however, expiration times after 2037 may cause interoperability issues in rare circumstances.

 The result of these commands will be two files, cakey.pem and cacert.pem.  cakey.pem will contain a 2048-bit RSA private key, which